General Induction Information & Support

 Meet the ELS Team

-Please click on the link below to view a short video on the vital work that the Effective Learning Service team do and how they can assist you with your learning experience at QMU:
+Our short video about the Effective Learning Service explains the vital work the team do and how they can assist you with your learning experience at QMU.

 As a student at Queen Margaret University you are automatically a member of the Students’ Union whether you are part-time, full-time, distance learning, undergraduate or postgraduate.

-The Students’ Union is a student led organisation specialising in enhancing the student experience.
+The Students’ Union is a student led organisation, rated best in Edinburgh, specialising in enhancing the student experience.
 We offer advice and support services, representation, extra-curricular activities through sports and societies, volunteering opportunities, events and a student focused café and bar.

 All students are advised to register with a Medical Practice within the area they are living when they arrive at QMU Registration with a GP (General Practitioner/ Doctor) healthcare and prescriptions are free and delivered by the NHS in Scotland.

 QMU are working in partnership with the Riverside Medical practice and students living on campus or in Musselburgh are encouraged to register with this practice.
-You can register with the practice online through theriversidepractice.co.uk/the-practice/registering-with-the-practice/
+You can register with the practice online.

 Student Support Services